 Unfortunately, the thought of doing additional practice (or “homework”) between therapy sessions, feels daunting to many people.
 To provide an extra boost of motivation, we’ve created this guide to help you remind your clients why extra practice is so important and how it will benefit their recovery.

 Share The Goals of Home Practice With Your Patients

-You typically assign your patients cognitive and speech therapy exercises to continue to practice at home.
+You typically assign your patients cognitive and speech therapy exercises to continue to practice at home as part of brain rehabilitation.
 If you are using Constant Therapy in your sessions, you’ll assign and track homework within the app.
 The goals of home practice are to:

 - Reinforce and strengthen skills targeted in therapy sessions.